Creative Aging Program History

 Also during the pilot phase, the Frye presented Art, Creativity, and Living with Dementia, a one-day conference focusing on how viewing, discussing, and creating art can enhance the lives of people with dementia.
 Geared toward professionals serving people with dementia, educators and programmers from arts and cultural organizations, and care partners, Art, Creativity, and Living with Dementia featured lectures and training by national experts on creative strategies for developing an arts-engagement program for individuals with dementia and their care partners.

-Following evaluation of the six-month pilot phase, here:now evolved into two distinct offerings for individuals with young-onset to early to middle-stage dementia and their care partners: a monthly discussion-based gallery tour and a six-session class which includes a gallery tour and studio art-making experience with social time.
-Concurrently, the Museum presents professional development training and events on the topic of art, creativity, and living with dementia.
+Following evaluation of the six-month pilot phase, here:now evolved into two distinct offerings for individuals living with dementia and their care partners: a monthly discussion-based gallery tour and a six-session class which includes a gallery tour and studio art-making experience with social time.

 here:now Research Study